lexibank/tlopo/out/vol3/chapter4.md

 ### 2.2.
 Stems of non-woody plants

-Modem Oceanic languages also often have one or two terms denoting the stems of leaves and sometimes of non-woody plants.
-For example, Wayan baba 'stalk or stem of leaves of certain large-leafed plants, especially stem of taro, banana, coconut' and Tikopia fa 'leaf stem of a fleshy plant'.
+Modern Oceanic languages also often have one or two terms denoting the stems of leaves and sometimes of non-woody plants.
+For example, Wayan _bābā_ 'stalk or stem of leaves of certain large-leafed plants, especially stem of taro, banana, coconut' and Tikopia _fā_ 'leaf stem of a fleshy plant'.
 Table 4.4 gives the range of terms for non-woody stems that occur in Nduke, Wayan and Tikopia.

-POc seems to have had a general term &ast;baRa-baRa that referred to stems of non-woody plants, like taros and bananas, and it seems likely that this form was also used to refer to the soft stem of leaves.
+POc seems to have had a general term _&ast;baRa-baRa_ that referred to stems of non-woody plants, like taros and bananas, and it seems likely that this form was also used to refer to the soft stem of leaves.
 Other POc terms for non-woody stems are more specifically either fruit stems or leaf stems and are described in the following sections.

-POc &ast;baRa-baRa is a well-supported reconstruction, both in terms of form and meaning.
-Since widespread reflexes are reduplicated, unreduplicated forms in Micronesian languages are assumed to represent an innovation (see als:o discussion of POc &ast;paRara in footnote 21 of ch.9, p.280).
+POc _&ast;baRa-baRa_ is a well-supported reconstruction, both in terms of form and meaning.
+Since widespread reflexes are reduplicated, unreduplicated forms in Micronesian languages are assumed to represent an innovation (see also discussion of POc _&ast;paRara_ in footnote 21 of ch.9, p.280).

 <table>
 <tr>